2017–18 Utah Utes women's basketball team

 The 2017–18 Utah Utes women's basketball team represented the University of Utah during the 2017–18 NCAA Division I women's basketball season.
-The Utes, led by third year head coach Lynne Roberts, played their home games at the Jon M. Huntsman Center and were members of the Pac-12 Conference.
+The Utes, led by third-year head coach Lynne Roberts, played their home games at the Jon M. Huntsman Center and were members of the Pac-12 Conference.
 They finished the season 18–14, 8–10 in Pac-12 play to finish in eighth place.
 They lost in the first round of the Pac-12 women's tournament to Colorado.
-They received an automatic to the Women's National Invitation Tournament, where they defeated UNLV in the first round before losing to Kansas State in the second round.
+They received an automatic bid to the Women's National Invitation Tournament, where they defeated UNLV in the first round before losing to Kansas State in the second round.

 Previous season

-They finished the season 16–15, 5–13 in Pac-12 play to finish in a 4 way tie for ninth place.
+They finished the season 16–15, 5–13 in Pac-12 play to finish in a four-way tie for ninth place.
 They lost in the first round of the Pac-12 women's tournament to Arizona State.
-They were invited to the Women's National Invitation Tournament where they lost to UC Davis in the first round.
+They were invited to the Women's National Invitation Tournament, where they lost to UC Davis in the first round.